jecki/DHParser/documentation_src/manuals/05_testing.rst

       Fail-Tests for parser "document"
         fail-test  "F1" ...
 OK

 ..
-NOTE:: While not important for the topic of testing as such, a few
+NOTE: While not important for the topic of testing as such, a few
     design-decisions of the EBNF-grammar of the outline-example might be of interest for beginners: